Drachmannlegatet

 Drachmannlegatet is a Danish literary award founded in 1917, based on funding derived from the entrance fee to Drachmanns Hus in Skagen.
 The winner is announced annually on 9 October, the anniversary of the birthday of Danish writer and painter Holger Drachmann (1846–1908).

+History

+Efforts were first made to establish the award in 1916, in connection with the 70th anniversary of Drachmann's birth.
+It was first awarded the next year in 1917 to Johannes Buchholtz (1882–1940).
+Occasionally the Drachmann has not been awarded on a given year, though on other occasions it has been awarded to multiple authors.

 List of recipients

+The following authors have been awarded the Drachmannlegatet: